 Entertainment marketing and recreation marketing might not be why you got into the industry, but it’s necessary to let people know about the upcoming events and activities you’ve planned.
 By focusing on digital strategies, you can reach more people and grow your business in less time than you may think.

 Many recreation, arts, and entertainment businesses make the mistake of staying in the background and leaving the online presence to venues, artists, or other companies.
 By not having your own website, you are limiting your company’s ability to expand.

 A website can help you establish a brand identity so your future customers know what to expect when they want to buy an event ticket.
 Share your logo and mission under an appropriate domain name so people know they can expect high-quality events and fun.

-With tools like Constant Contact’s Website Builder, you can get up and running in no time.
 An entertainment or arts website should have at least four pages: